zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 ## Building Our React Interface

 Ok, now let's boot up the app by running `npm install && npm start`.
 This should open a browser window with the app running.
 You should only see the test `Counter Component here`.
 If you look at the `./src/App.js` file, you will see the following code.
-This is where we'll put our new component called counter.
+This is where we'll put our new component called Counter.

 ```JavaScript
 // ./src/App.js